Understanding Transfer Clauses: Can I Decline a Relocation Due to Personal Reasons?

 NimmyIndia

-Management is trying to transfer me without transfer letter/notice as mentioned in employment letter.
+Management is trying to transfer me without a transfer letter/notice as mentioned in the employment letter.
 Is this a valid transfer?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute